 This set of federal regulations must be met by any company that handles protected health information.
-HIPAA’s checklist sets the standard for how patient data is dealt with and guarded.
+HIPAA Compliance Checklist for Information Technology checklist sets the standard for how patient data is dealt with and guarded.
 It requires a number of physical, network, and process security measures.

 Beyond the personal exposure and risk that comes with a data breach of patient records, there are steep financial costs associated with an IT lapse.
 For medical practices that experience a cyber liability breach, the average cost for every stolen record is $148—and that’s on the low end for a HIPAA-compliant firm.
 If your company claims HIPAA compliance, and patients sign confidentiality forms, but you’re not, in fact, keeping their information secure, there could be additional legal fees and penalties on top of the cost per record.
 Not only are you legally required to meet certain standards to protect patient data, but it’s also in your company’s best interest to do so for fiscal reasons.